BambooEngineer/N64-Quadrature-Encoder-Emulator/README.md

 The GPIO output pins are wired to the AXIS pins Left to Right.
 Ground has to be shared across the controller and microcontroller.

+Footage of the program working with the N64 controller's own DPAD and an OG XBOX Joystick : https://www.youtube.com/watch?v=4NJro13KhlE